The Kinloch Club Ranks #1 Golf Course in New Zealand - OFFICIAL !

 Make a Tee Time Request:

-Kinloch makes the 2012 Golf Digest Top Courses (No.76) in the World outside the US -
+The Kinloch Club also made the Golf Digest Top 100 Courses in the World outside the US in 2012 -

 View the Ranking List here :